jdhitsolutions/PSWorkItem/README.md

 ### PSWorkItemCategory

-In addition to formatting overdue and imminent due dates, the module also provides a mechanism to add highlighting of specific categories.
+In addition to formatting overdue and imminent due dates, the module also provides a mechanism to add highlighting for specific categories.
 Importing the module will create a global variable called `PSWorkItemCategory`.
 The key will be a category name.
 The value will be a $PSStyle or ANSI escape sequence.
 These are the module defaults.

 ```powershell
 $global:PSWorkItemCategory = @{